 Then, just use a little creativity to arrange the berries, flowers and mint.

-If you want to see the decorating process in action, scroll back up for a quick how-to video.
+If you want to see the decorating process in action, find the quick how-to video in this post.

 Nana Ling’s Mother’s Day Cake recipe